Sore Calves From Hiking?

 sore muscles after a hike

-As part of your post-hike recovery strategy, you can ease the soreness in your body with some anti inflammatory actions, covered here.
+As part of your post-hike recovery strategy, you can ease the soreness in your body with some anti inflammatory actions.

-You can also acknowledge that it will hurt short term in order to help long term when you do these free and low cost things:
+And it's helpful to know that your muscles will hurt short term in order to help long term when you do these free and low cost things:

 Sore calves: step up a level